 While there are no easy answers, research shows that three things make a big difference.
 First, children need positive life experiences that engage them in meaningful activities.
 Second, they need adults who help them believe in themselves.
 And last, they need families, schools, and communities who model and instill positive values.

 The growing field of positive youth development seeks to find better ways to foster mental health rather than merely correcting, curing, or treating children for their developmental deficits.
 It aims to engage young people in activities and positive relationships that help them thrive in life.

 My recent research study focused on young people who had developed a passion for social and environmental causes.
 They saw a world beyond themselves — and wanted to make a difference.
 They were infused with hope and understood that even small acts of kindness had the potential to help others.
-They also had three things in common: meaningful life experiences, supportive adults, and positive values.
-Let’s look briefly at these three powerful sources of positive youth development.
+They also had three things in common.

 Whether kids grow up in high or low-income households, children need positive experiences outside of classrooms and homework that bring meaning to their lives.
 Whether this is community service, sports, music, art, or other activities, it is important that children choose these activities for themselves.